 Q: If I’m already member of the Cult of Chaos, do I need to do anything to register?

 A: If you're in the Cult already, you don't need to do anything further at this stage.
-All registered members of the Cult of Chaos will be invited to sign up to run the OP Campaign before the commencement date.
+All registered members of the Cult of Chaos will be invited to run the OP Campaign before the commencement date.

 Q: If I’m going to be a Keeper, how will I receive updates and instructions?

 A: Each month a new episode of the OP campaign is released, which we’ll send you by email.
 We’ll also host discussions about the campaign for Keepers and players in the Call of Cthulhu area of BRP Central – The Chaosium Forums.
 This will be the place to share experiences of running the campaign, pose questions, give feedback, and share fan-created resources.

 Q: How does the Campaign unfold?